zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Your work is to discover your work and then, with all your heart, to give yourself to it."
+> "Originality is the fine art of remembering what you hear but forgetting where you heard it. "
 >
-> — Buddha
+> — Laurence J. Peter
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch